-Examination of research design issues in psychology and related disciplines with emphasis on accurate reading of published articles.
-Students will write a research proposal including a literature review, an operationally stated hypothesis, and data gathering procedures.
-Students continuing on to PY 354 Experimental Psychology carry out their research proposal.
+This course is an examination of research design issues in psychology and related disciplines with emphasis on accurate reading of published articles.
+Students write a research proposal including a literature review, an operationally stated hypothesis, and data gathering procedures.
+Students continuing on to PY 354 Experimental Psychology may carry out their research proposals.
 Enhancements for PY 353 provide instruction in American Psychological Association manuscript style.
-Prerequisites: PY 101 and PY 250 or HS 250 or MA 240 (PY 250 or HS 250 or MA 240 may be taken concurrently)
+Prerequisites: PY 101 and PY 250 or HS 250 or MA 240 (PY 250 or HS 250 or MA 240 may be concurrent)

 Plus one of the following courses:

 This course covers major psychodynamic, behaviorist, trait, humanist, and cognitive theories of personality.
 Situational and biological influences, traits and cognition, life stories, psychobiography, and other contemporary issues are discussed.
 Application of personality theory to the understanding of individual lives is encouraged.
 Prerequisite: PY 101

 This course addresses the ways in which people gain knowledge about their world and about self.
 Topics covered include memory and forgetting, language, thought processes, and creativity.
 Prerequisite: PY 101

 This course emphasizes the development of theoretical approaches to learning, as well as applications of behavioral learning principles in applied contexts.
 The principles of classical conditioning, instrumental conditioning, and social learning theory will be investigated in the course.
 The course will also present how learning principles are used in such areas as child management, interpersonal communication, and self-control.
 Prerequisite: PY 101